kristijanpanov/SentenceSimplifier/README.md

 Java 13, Maven 4

 # Main simplification methods:
-App.simplifyDocument(); //simplifies the text, mainly by splitting sentences.
+1. App.simplifyDocument(); //simplifies the text, mainly by splitting sentences.
 HS-extended in Bachelorthesis := HS-approach + 2-3 new rules.

-App.simplifyDocumentIfEntityPresent(); //have to be tested
+2. POSMarker.checkRelevance(); //true, if entities present in a text.

+3. App.simplifyDocumentIfEntityPresent(); // 2. + 1.